 Since OCD and eating disorders can appear similar, overlap, or co-exist, many people are often misdiagnosed.
 Thus, it’s critical to find a professional with the clinical experience to perform the proper evaluations and determine which specific condition the person has, if there’s comorbidity, and if so, which concern is mainly triggering the other.2

-A mental health specialist can establish a formal diagnosis for disordered eating, OCD, or comorbidity by first examining the person’s thought and behavioral patterns along with the underlying motivating factors.
+A mental health specialist can establish a formal diagnosis for OCD, an eating disorder, or comorbidity by first examining the person’s thought and behavioral patterns along with the underlying motivating factors.
 Additionally, they may also conduct further medical exams and tests to review the person’s current health or check for other related complications.

 How Are Co-Occurring OCD & Eating Disorders Treated?